-- 5. Cumulative TSR is calculated by dividing a fixed investment of \$100 at the beginning of the measurement period into a number of shares by the value of that investment at the end of the measurement period plus the cumulative amount of dividends for the measurement period, assuming dividend reinvestment.
-"Measurement period" is defined as: for 2020, the one-year period from market close December 31, 2019 through December 31, 2019, the two-year period from market close on December 31, 2019 through December 31, 2019 through December 31, 2021; and for 2022, the three-year period from market close December 31, 2019 through December 31, 2022. - 6.
-Represents the Nasdaq Biotechnology Index. - 7.
-We do not have a Company Selected Financial Measure as described in Item 402(v)(2)(vi) of Regulation S-K to link CAP to our performance.
+5. Cumulative TSR is calculated by dividing the sum of the cumulative amount of dividends (if any) for the measurement period, assuming dividend reinvestment, and the difference between the Company's share price at the end and the beginning of the measurement period by the Company's share price at the beginning of the measurement period.
+"Measurement period" is defined as: for 2020, the one-year period from market close December 31, 2019 through December 31, 2020; for 2021, the two-year period from market close on December 31, 2019 through December 31, 2022, the three-year period from market close December 31, 2019 through December 31, 2023, the four-year period from market close December 31, 2019 through December 31, 2023.

+6. Represents the weighted cumulative TSR or the Nasdaq Biotechnology Index for each measurement period.

+7. We do not have a Company Selected Financial Measure as described in Item 402(v)(2)(vi) of Regulation S-K to link CAP to our performance.